-There are at least five artists called Quasar…
+There are at least seven artists called Quasar…

 (IV) A three-piece Progressive/Psychedelic Extreme Metal band from Australia.